 This method is for if you want to use the audio and webcam from your computer but also share a whiteboard or annotate on a presentation.

-- Instructions for how you can do screen mirroring here and how to use a wired connection here (this connection is only possible on a Mac.
+- Here are instructions for how to use screen mirroring and how to use a wired connection (this connection is only possible on a Mac.

-- You can find instructions for how you can do this via Airplay here
+- You can also look at these instructions for how you can do this via Airplay

 The video below elaborates on the sharing screen capabilities that Zoom has and how to share the screens of Apple devices.

 The eLearning team has another page which explains some ‘quick wins‘ for recording video resources.
 This includes some advice how to improve lighting for your video resources.